Sacramento Dog Bite Attorney

 When a pet owner loses control of their dog, the animal may scratch, bite, or knock over those nearby.
 Dog owners have a responsibility to keep their pets under control in public areas and on their own property where others are invited to visit.
 If you, your child, or other loved one was attacked by a vicious dog, you have the right to pursue compensation for the injuries you've sustained.

 At Del Rio & Caraway, P.C., we are wholly dedicated to helping our clients find justice after suffering an injury in a dog attack.
 We understand navigating these situations can be overwhelming when you are already facing strong emotions.
 Our Sacramento dog bite lawyers are here to relieve the stress of negotiating for a settlement so you and your family can focus on moving forward.
-Our dog attack lawyers take the time to listen to your story and needs so we can make a plan you’re confident in.
+Our dog attack attorneys take the time to listen to your story and needs so we can make a plan you’re confident in.

 Call our team today at (916) 229-6755 for more information about your legal options.
 Our Sacramento dog attack lawyers are here to protect your right to compensation after an accident or injury caused by someone else.

 Strict Liability Dog Bite Laws in California

 California considers dog bites through a lens of strict liability.
 Essentially, this means an owner is responsible for any and all injuries caused by their pet, even if the dog had no prior history of aggression.
 A pet owner in Sacramento cannot defend themselves with the claim that their dog has no history of aggressive behavior.

 In California, or any other strict liability state, you will have to prove: